phibal12/QFLC-Dashboard/README.md

 **Current Status:** Generalizing for academic R&D, industrial and societal applications.
 Two new publications regarding high-fidelity state-classification are currently in preparation, and another under peer-review by Societal Impacts journal.

 [GitHub Repository](https://github.com) | [Contact Developer](mailto:phibal12@uvic.ca)

 ---

+## 🖲️⊞ Interactive 2xQuBABE™ System

+. . .
+The theoretical concepts discussed in the seminar have been synthesized into the following interactive dashboards and simulators.

+---